-- We have the lowest workplace and residence-based earnings in the whole of the Tee: Valley we need to attract and/or support the creation of, higher value employment; - We have a high and increasing proportion of young people, 18-24, not in work, education or training (NEETs) whilst local graduates often leave the Borough to find "good jobs" elsewhere.
-The challenge is to improve access to skills, work experience and employment for young people; - Adult In-work poverty over reliance on low waged, insecure and part-time work; - Our young people are not considered "work ready" by employers, often measured against the qualifications they gain, with broader skills and attitudes taking less priority.
-The challenge is to improve the relationship between education and business.
-Achieving a better understanding of business requirements, is a priority; - Challenges relating to basic literacy and numeracy including digital skills.
-Durlington remains below the national average on indicators such as English and Maths GCSE grades; - Businesses often move out of Darlington when seeking new premises, due to the lack of commercial premises.
-8.2% of properties in the town centre are commercial, against 50% nationally; - There remain significant differences between the more prosperous and less prosperous areas within the Borough, with specific wards experiencing the highest levels of worklessness; - .
-Over reliance on retail in the town centre, which is 55% in Darlington compared to 26% nationally, - Lack of residential property in the town centre, with only 220 properties; - The challenge created by the above is that the town centre is currently unbalanced, with too much reliance on retail and associated declining levels of footfall.
-The Town Centre Strategy (2019-2030) highlights an 18% reduction in footfall in the last three years.
-The highest levels of footfall are along the streets comprising of primary shops fronts and activity dissipates around the periphery. - Growing property vacancy rates in the town centre, where 16,5% of the units were empty in 2018.
-Recent trends have been larger scale brands (e.g. BHS or TK Maxx) relocating to out of town shopping centres or closing completely; - The challenge of regenerating the town centre when recent large-scale retail led schemes have failed.
-Efforts to revitalise the town centre via a flagship retail development have failed to come forward.
-The Oval development was proposed and given planning permission for a £100m, 394,000 square foot complex at Commercial Street.
-The scheme was due to include 34 shops, five restaurants, two leasure units and a multi-screen cinema.
+ey challenges: All second and an end of the second lowest workplace and residence-based earnings in the whole of the Tees Valley - we ct and/or support the creation of, higher value employment; (NEETS) while gh and increasing proportion of young people, 18-24, not in work, education or training t local graduates often leave the Borough to find "good jobs" elsewhere.
+The challenge access to skills, work experience and employment for young people; • Adult In-work poverty - over reliance on low waged, insecure and part-time work; qualifications improve the eople are not considered "work ready" by employers, often measured against the they gain, with broader skills and attitudes taking less priority.
+The challenge is tr relationship between education and business.
+Achieving a better understanding of prements, is a priority: • Challenges re labing to basic literacy and numeracy including digital skills.
+Dariington remains below the national werage on indicators such as English and Maths GCSE grades; Businesses of ten move out of Darlington when seeking new premises, due to the lack of commercia premises.
+8.2 % of properties in the town centre are commercial, against 50% nationally; • There remain significant differences between the more prosperous and less prosperous areas within the Borough, with specific wards experiencing the highest levels of worklessness; Over reliance on retail in the town centre, which is 55% in Darlington compared to 26% nationally; • Latk of reside initial property in the town centre, with only 220 properties; reliance on r highlights an e created by the above is that the town centre is currently unbalanced, with tos much etail and associated declining levels of footfall.
+The Town Centre Strategy (2019-2030) 18% reduction in footfall in the last three years.
+The highest levels of footfall are along imprising of primary shops fronts and activity dissipates around the periphery.
+Recent trend perty vacancy rates in the town centre; where 16,5% of the units were empty in 2018 Is have been larger scale brands (e.g. BHS or TK Maxx) relocating to out of town shopping using completely; • The challenge of regenerating the town centre when recent large-scale retail ied schemes have failed Oval develop complex at C units and a required Gros suggest it is a talise the town centre via a flagship retail development have failed to come forward.
+The ment was proposed and given planning permission for a £100m, 394,000 square fool simmercial Street.
+The scheme was due to include 34 shops, five restaurants, two leisure multi-screen cinema.
 Market conditions led to the scheme not coming forward.
-The required Gross Development Values and the wider high street trends both nationally and in Darlington suggest it is unlikely that future high street values will allow such retail and leisure scheme to come forward to regenerate the town centre without public sector support; - Poor quality housing stock in some areas of town, including the Wards within our intervention programme.
+The is Development Values and the wider high street trends both nationally and in Darlington unlikely that future high street values will allow such retail and leisure scheme to come generate the town centre without public sector support; Poor quality programme. housing stock in some areas of town, including the Wards within our intervention time.
+However, the report does provide an up to date and detailed picture of the current situation in Darlington.